takugian/quick-tutorials-with-aws/ecs/ecsappjava/README.md

 # ecsappjava

-This project creates:
-- ECS App using Java
+This project creates an ECS App using Java, and:
     - CloudWatch Logs enabled;
     - Fargate compatibility;
     - Public IP address enabled;